Equal Opportunity Policy

-Completed in spring 1990, this handicapped accessible building houses the office of the Manager of Physical Facilities.
-A receiving area and the electrical, carpentry, heating/plumbing and painting workshops are also located here.
+Completed in the spring 1990, this handicapped accessible building houses the office of the Manager of Physical Facilities.
+A receiving area and the electrical, carpentry, heating/plumbing, and painting workshops are also located here.

 Folsom and Pullen join together to form the major classroom building on campus.
 Folsom was recently renovated with climate control classrooms, energy-efficient lighting, and upgraded technology.
 Both areas are handicapped-accessible.
-Folsom Hall is the science and mathematics wing, which houses five science laboratories, a lecture auditorium, herbarium, computer labs on the first floor, and faculty offices.
+Folsom Hall is the science and mathematics wing, which houses five science laboratories, a herbarium, also computer labs, the John Lisnik Nursing Simulation Center, and faculty offices on the first floor.

 The Northern Maine Museum of Science is also located in this wing with displays.
 Pullen Hall features general classroom space, the Fine Arts Studio, the Marguerite Pullen Art Gallery, and interactive television and compressed video classrooms.

 Caroline D. Gentile Hall

 The newest building on campus, the Caroline D. Gentile Hall was completed in January 2006.
 The facility houses a multi-purpose gymnasium for basketball, tennis, volleyball, and badminton; a 37-foot climbing wall; an elevated track; a state-of-the-art fitness center; and a six-lane 25-yard swimming pool with a one-meter diving board.
 The facility is used as a classroom space for physical education, athletic training, and recreation courses as well as a fitness/recreational space for students and the public.
 Matriculated students have free access, all other students are charged a fee.